rishabhjoshi/rishabhjoshi.github.io.old/projects.md

 ### **BITS LifeGuard | Mentor: [Dr. Rahul Banerjee](http://www.bits-pilani.ac.in/pilani/rahulbanerjee/profile)**

-*August 2016 - Present*
+*Nov 2015 - Jan 2018*

-In [LifeGuard](http://www.bits-pilani.ac.in/pilani/ProjectBITSLifeGuard/Home) we are developing a fault-tolerant, cost-effective smart driver safety jacket with real time monitoring of vital signs, to prevent road accidents and taking emergency action in the unlikely case an accident occurs.
+In [LifeGuard](http://www.bits-pilani.ac.in/pilani/ProjectBITSLifeGuard/Home) we are developed a fault-tolerant, cost-effective smart driver safety jacket with real time monitoring of vital signs, to prevent road accidents and taking emergency action in the unlikely case an accident occurs.

-Currently I'm working on adaptive learning aspects of Body Sensor Networks and **Sensor Data Fusion**.
-My work consisted of literature survey of various sensor data fusion techniques used in Body Sensor Networks for IOT devices using sensor data like GSR, ECG, HR, Respiration, etc.
+I worked on adaptive learning aspects of Body Sensor Networks and **Sensor Data Fusion**.
+My work consisted of literature survey of various sensor data fusion techniques used in Body Sensor Networks for IoT devices using sensor data like GSR, ECG, HR, Respiration, etc.

-I am also currently implementing and testing accuracy of various sensor fusion algorithms which are based on Artificial Neural Networks, Support Vector Machines, Bayesian probabilistic theory, Hidden Markov Models and finally those based on Fuzzy Logic and Decision trees.
+I also implemented and tested accuracy of various sensor fusion algorithms which are based on Artificial Neural Networks, Support Vector Machines, Bayesian probabilistic theory, Hidden Markov Models and finally those based on Fuzzy Logic and Decision trees.
 The accuracy of these models will be